 [Johann] Michael Krutsch, a farmer, his wife Katharina, and brothers (Johann, age 18; Daniel, age 13) are recorded on the 1767 census of Stahl am Karaman in Household No. 38 along with his stepchildren (Katharina Pfeifer, age 17; Kaspar Pfeifer, age 13).
 They had settled there on 22 June 1767.

-They are recorded on the 1798 census of Stahl am Karaman in Households No. Sk11 & Sk18.
+Daniel Krutsch and his family are recorded on the 1798 census of Stahl am Karaman in Household No. Sk18.

 The Oranienbaum passenger list records that Johann Michael Krutsch came from the German district of Dienheim.